jukeliv/OverchargedEngine/README.md

 # Friday Night Funkin Overcharged Engine
 ![](https://raw.githubusercontent.com/susyboy23/OverchargedEngine/main/art/OverchargedEngineLogoNew.png)

-IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMPILED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL
+ninjamuffin99: **IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMPILED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL**

 ## Special Thanks